27th February 2025

 11:05 - 11:50 | Deepening Our Understanding Through Research

-This panel will bring together leading researchers in the fields of suicide and grief, and will highlight impactful findings that can inform evidence-based approaches, helping organisations strengthen their policies, services, and strategies.
-The discussion will focus on how research can bridge the gap between understanding and action, equipping professionals with the knowledge needed to enhance outcomes for those affected by suicide.
+This panel brought together leading researchers in the fields of suicide and grief, and will highlight impactful findings that can inform evidence-based approaches, helping organisations strengthen their policies, services, and strategies.
+The discussion focused on how research can bridge the gap between understanding and action, equipping professionals with the knowledge needed to enhance outcomes for those affected by suicide.

 Simon Merrywest, Director Student Experience, University of Manchester